A-l-y-l-e/Alyle-UI/src/app/docs/customization/theming/theming.component.md

 /**
  * Global variables
  * This replaces the variables to all the themes,
- * you can also add new variables
+ * you can also add new variables.
  */
 export class GlobalVariables implements PartialThemeVariables {
   SublimeLight = {